stuntkit/stunt_gp_tools/readme.md

 ### Unpacked image data
 Uncompressed image data uses 2 bytes for each pixel, in A1 R5 G5 B5 format.
 In some places game uses additional file with greyscale alpha channel to compensate for 1bit alpha.

+# Config files
+Binary config files are described in okteta structures directory, text ones are self-explanatory

 # Various